academic integrity, probation, appeals

 Students who have been placed on probation for having a low GPA shall be required to do the following in the order indicated:

 A record of the recovery plan and any recommendations from the Dean of Students shall be kept in the student’s ﬁle.
+The student shall remain on academic probation for one year.

 Action to be Taken at the End of Probation Year